Prestwood: Listed buildings

 Prestwood has 28 buildings listed on the National Heritage List; all are listed Grade II.
 On Green Lane, Cherry Cottage, Clayton House, Hampden Farm, the Thimble Farm Cottages, and Greenlands Farm and its garden gateway are all listed.
 The Polecat public house on Wycombe Road is also listed.

 The barn and farmhouse at Collings Hanger Farm on Wycombe Road, Pankridge Farm and Moat Farm on Moat Lane, and the farmhouse, garden gates and railings, large barn, cartshed, and smaller barn at Andlows Farm on Green Lane are all listed agricultural buildings in Prestwood.

 The Church of Holy Trinity its lynch gate and the church school and Church Cottage at 134 Wycombe Road are listed, as well as Prestwood Park House behind the church.

 Rose Cottage at 186 Wycombe Road and Knives Farmhouse at 150 Wycombe Road, Lady Boys on Kiln Road, The Flint Cottage and the Old Chequers Cottage on Chequers Lane, and the East Cottage and the Thatched Cottage on Honor End Lane are all individually listed houses in Prestwood.

-Industry

-Prestwood's economy has moved away from agriculture (e.g. the Prestwood pie factory) to service-based in recent years; several new health centres and hairdressers have come to the area.
-Some businesses, such as the village's only petrol station, have been closed to make way for new homes.
-The two large residential homes, Giles Gate and Cherry Orchard, have allowed the elderly to take advantage of Prestwood's surroundings.

-A Sainsbury's supermarket has finished construction in the heart of the village.

-In 2012 Nick and Jenny Watson, set up a micro-brewery Malt the Brewery on Collings Hanger Farm.
-Malt The Brewery.

-Peterley Manor Farm is one of the few remaining agricultural businesses in the village alongside Wren Davis Limited.